 Why isn't short hair on a woman considered sexy?
 I don't need any convincing—I find it very attractive!
 But, sometimes I feel like I'm the only one.

 This really baffles me, because I feel like we have made some progress.
 When I say we, I mean we as the human race.
-And, when I say progress, I mean in areas of acceptance, free-thinking, equality, and what is socially-accepted and generally viewed as "acceptable" and even attractive, etc. We're not there yet, by any means.
+And, when I say progress, I mean in areas of acceptance, free-thinking, equality, what is socially accepted and generally viewed as "acceptable" and even attractive, etc. We're not there yet, by any means.
 But, I feel like short hair on women is something that should be on the list of socially-accepted norms.
 I know there are more important things to fight for and about, but this is still an issue for some in today's society.

 To some, short hair on women is unattractive, unacceptable, and unnatural.